-- what kind of presentation you want to showcase, and
+- What kind of presentation do I want to showcase?

-- is this the only food you will offer at the party,
+- Will this be the only food served at the party?

 Also, don’t forget to consider that you need to provide some vegan options for your guests with dietary conditions or preferences.
-These are some of the questions you need to consider before you start to plan your charcuterie board.
+In general, these are some of the questions you need to consider before you start to plan your charcuterie boards.

 So, now that you’ve answered some of the basic questions, let’s pick the serving board.
 The serving board can be a large board or a combination of smaller boards.
-Also, don’t get stuck thinking that you need a whole wooden board set to present your appetizers.
+Also, don’t get stuck thinking that you need an expensive wooden board and an olive wood 3-piece cheese set in a clasp box to present your appetizers.
 Use plates, trays, platters, or even cake stands.
 You will need small bowls for some of the spreads, jams, and nuts, and also an empty bowl for your guests to put pits.
 Use small glasses filled with toothpicks, teaspoons, and spreaders.

-For this charcuterie board, I’m using four different sizes of round serving boards.
-I arrange those to create different layers of height.
-I put some of the spreads, olives, crackers, jam, and some fruits in the first layer.
-I like to keep the spreads in their original jar so the guests can see what they are.
+For this charcuterie board, we’re using four different sizes of cheese boards, including a 9" round serving board.
+Arrange those to create different layers of height.
+Put some of the spreads, olives, crackers, jam, and some fruits in the first layer.
+Keeping the spreads in their original jars is a great way for your guests to see what they are.
 The second board layer has the dried cured meats and the jar of mustard.
-On the third board, I have the cheeses and Fig and Almond Confit.
-In the fourth board some fruits.
+On the third board, we’re placing the cheeses with a fig and almond confit, and on the fourth board some fruits.

-Like this so far?
-Be the first to know when we release new ones!
+Like this guide so far?
+Be first to know when we release new ones!